 Tobe Hooper (director)

 One of the five legends of late 20th-century horror, Hooper is kind of a tragic figure.
 He’s like the Welles of horror in that no one ever got over gushing about his “first” film, The Texas Chainsaw Massacre.
 It’s a shame because Hooper is probably the best filmmaker of his generation whose films are endlessly entertaining.
 He also has a bad reputation because of the controversy about Poltergeist (1982).
 This is odd given that the film is one of the least interesting of anything he was ever involved in.
-Ultimately, I think he is criticized because after Chainsaw, critics really wanted to see him go Hollywood.
+Ultimately, I think he is criticized because, after Chainsaw, critics really wanted to see him go Hollywood.
 He never did.
 And thank God for that.
 Unappreciated gems: Eaten Alive (1977) and Spontaneous Combustion (1990).

 Richard Matheson (writer)

 Matheson is perhaps the greatest psychotronic writers.
 But he would have hated to hear that.
 He seemed to spend most of his time outside of writing complaining about how little money he made from writing and how all the films made from his writing were awful.
 Not that he was wrong.
 He should have been paid better and his stories deserved better treatment than they often got.
 But given the time and genre, he did all right.
 And the films were almost always better than he claimed.
-His best know novels were his first: I Am Legend and The Shrinking Man.
+His best known novels were his first: I Am Legend and The Shrinking Man.
 But he’s best known for his work in television: The Twilight Zone, The Night Stalker, Trilogy of Terror.
 He was also a very funny writer.

 Vincent Price (actor)